toakleaf/module-graph/README.md

 # Module graph

 Creates a module graph based on a given entrypoint.
-Supports ESM, monorepos, import attributes, typescript (via a plugin) and is extensible via plugins.
-Builds on top of [`es-module-lexer`](https://www.npmjs.com/package/es-module-lexer) for scanning a module's imports, and [`oxc-resolver`](https://www.npmjs.com/package/oxc-resolver) for module resolution.
+Supports ESM, monorepos, import attributes, typescript, and is extensible via plugins.
+Builds on top of [`rs-module-lexer`](https://www.npmjs.com/package/rs-module-lexer) for scanning a module's imports, and [`oxc-resolver`](https://www.npmjs.com/package/oxc-resolver) for module resolution.

 ## Installation